Child Brain Development

 Real change is possible!

-Disengage from the resistance and a never-ending battle-of-wills and start connecting with your children with your heart, mind and soul!
+Disengage from the resistance and a never-ending battle-of-wills and start connecting with your children with your heart, mind, and soul!

 but very few working connections.

-90-95% of brain growth and organization
+90-95% of brain growth

 happens in the first 5 years.